 - Consent to the agreement must be voluntary and not the result of duress.

-- Each party must provide to the other a fair and reasonable disclosure of his or her property or financial liabilities before executing the agreement.
-Said another way - the party against whom enforcement is sought has to have provided adequate financial disclosures to the other party.
+- Each party must provide to the other a fair and reasonable disclosure of their property or financial liabilities before executing the agreement.
+Said another way, the party against whom enforcement is sought has to have provided adequate financial disclosures to the other party.

-If you are interested in a pre-marital agreement or post-marital agreement, call us to discuss how we can assist you to enter into an agreement that protects your interests.
-If you are considering a divorce or legal separation and you have previously entered into a martial agreement, call us at (720) 809-8310 to arrange a consultation to discuss your case.
+If you are interested in learning more about a premarital agreement or post-marital agreement, call our Colorado marital agreement lawyers at (720) 809-8310.
+If you are considering a divorce or legal separation and you have previously entered into a martial agreement, we can help you prepare for the next steps, too.

 To obtain more information, reach out to us today.